-The contribution of religions to the transformation of a global sustainable and equitable society upon an understanding of the seriousness of the situation, and not on creating products for profit.
+The contribution of religions to the transformation of a global sustainable and equitable society

+Based on all of this information, it is clear that the climate crisis we are facing cannot be solved only with technological innovations or political decisions.
+Technological development is important, but it has to be based upon an understanding of the seriousness of the situation, and not on creating products for profit.
 Political decisions are necessary, but can be hard to implement if there is no kind of value-based ground that supports the decisions.
 Therefore, value-based movements are necessary to uphold technological and political decisions.
-In a world where about 80% of the inhabitants regards themselves as belonging to a religion, world religions can play a crucial part in helping to create a more sustainable and equal world.
+In a world where about 80% of the inhabitants regard themselves as belonging to a religion, world religions can play a crucial part in helping to create a more sustainable and equal world.

 However, it is also important not to see religion as an instrument to reach such goals.
-The contributions frozm faiths are inherent in each particular faith, and as such are an expression of the religion itself.
+The contributions from faiths are inherent in each particular faith, and as such are an expression of the religion itself.
 In the different faith traditions, there are paths that can help to push the agenda for a more sustainable and just future.
-It is a very simplified way of reasoning to say that faith and religious thought structures could themselves influence and change minds when it comes to climate change, but there are tools in the different faith traditions that could contribute to the necessary transformation that is needed for the protection of this earth.
+It is a very simplified way of reasoning to say that faith and religious thought structures could themselves influence and change minds when it comes to climate change.
+There are, however, tools in the different faith traditions that could contribute to the necessary transformation that is needed for the protection of this earth.